NHLBI/LLM_Chat_Interface/README.md

    - The suite automatically mints a session via `scripts/create_dev_session.php`, posts a prompt, verifies the assistant response, and exercises the upload modal.
 4. Playwright artifacts (traces, screenshots) land in `test-results/` or `playwright-report/` when a failure occurs, providing context for debugging.
 5. If your database instance has not yet been migrated to include the `rag_index` table, the application will still load but document readiness will report as `false`; apply the latest DDL from `chat_db.sql` for full retrieval metadata.
+6. When running locally, the suite also asserts image upload previews and verifies that prompt sanitization prevents script execution while leaving the new speech playback control unaffected.

 ### Accessibility/session helpers and client event logs